 In general, people who are preparing for an astigmatic keratotomy are asked to:

 - Avoid make-up, especially around the eyes on the day of surgery

 - Eat a light meal before surgery begins

 - Discontinue wearing rigid gas-permeable contact lenses three weeks prior to surgery in order to ensure precise preoperative measurements; no lenses of any kind should be worn for at least three days prior to surgery.

 - Arrangement for a ride home is necessary after this procedure.

 - Adequate time off for rest will be needed after surgery

 In preparation for an astigmatic keratotomy, your eye doctor will take a complete medical history of you.
-Your eyes will be tested to check the corneal thickness, refraction, and pupil dilation.
-These steps are taken to ensure you are a good candidate for this specific procedure.
+Your eyes will be tested to check the corneal thickness, refraction, and pupil size.
+These steps are taken to ensure you are a good candidate for this procedure.

 Astigmatic Keratotomy Process